WiFi Router Hijacking: How it Works and Impacts eCommerce Customers & Revenue

 What happens next?
 The impact on hijacked WiFi users

-- Online Journey Hijacking: Injecting unauthorized ads such as product recommendation widgets, banners, and pop-ups, into user eCommerce web sessions to redirect web traffic to other sites and promotions and skim conversions and revenue.
+- Customer Journey Hijacking: Injecting unauthorized ads such as product recommendation widgets, banners, and pop-ups, into user eCommerce web sessions to redirect web traffic to other sites and promotions and skim conversions and revenue.

 - Keyloggers: Malware that enables tracking of the user’s behaviour data, cookies, sites visited, and their browser’s local and session storage.